neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

 ## Geometry and Computational Models

 This model consists of a multiphysics simulation of the KRUSTY reactor, one of the simplest space power reactor concepts ever proposed.
 The relevant dimensions are summarized in [table1] and in [krusty_solid_mesh] shows the geometry and gap thicknesses.
+The basic components are the fuel, heat pipes, control, reflectors and shield.
+For the sake of simplification, we will only simulate the components within the region spanning from the bottom axial reflector to the top axial reflector along the z-direction, which entails neglecting components outside of this region, the control rod insertion is also being disregarded.The fuel is high enriched uranium U-7.65 Mo with a total length of 25 cm, an outer diameter of 11 cm, and the core contains a 4 cm hole to allow $B_4C$ control insertion.

 !table id=table1 caption=Geometric specifications for KRUSTY
 | Component       | Inner diameter (cm)  | Outer diameter (cm)  |